 - Peter Belk, First Bass Lead—

-- George Gillespie, Second Bass Lead— George has been singing choral music in church choirs and community-based choruses for over 50 years.
+- George Gillespie, Second Bass Lead— George has experience singing choral music in church choirs and community-based choruses for over 50 years.
 Currently, George is an active member of the adult choir at First Presbyterian Church in Virginia Beach where he is a frequent soloist.
 George also sings with Symphonicity in Virginia Beach where he has been Chorus Manager for the 120-voice chorus.

 The Chancel Choir